Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-May 31st, 2024
+June 1st, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-203:
+New in this latest version release-204:

 1.)
-Added new lethalRadius option strings lethalRadiusMsg and lethalRadiusWarnMsg.
-The first string displays as a dismissable dialogbox if the kerbal is killed by the scatter killbox, the second allows a string to warn of impending danger using a similar system at approx 2x the killbox range.
+Fixed the antispam logic in the messaging system for kerbals near lethal scatters.
+No more spam!

 2.)
-More landcontrol optimizations from @gotmachine
+Added eratta note about BetterDensity and lethalScatters/heatemitters.
+These don't work well toghether, and possibly more things with BD, as that facility is pretty broken.
+Really, avoid BetterDensity and use in game density facilities when possible.
+Consider it deprecated.

 About
 -----